 A study of the Liechtenstein Institute commissioned by the Government (Brunhart and Büchel 2016) determined the percentage disposable income of the Liechtenstein population for the base year 2013, comparing the consumption and savings possibilities of households and the financial attractiveness of living in Liechtenstein municipalities.
 It was determined how market income, i.e. original household income from work and assets, is reduced after taxes and social insurance contributions (in addition, state transfer income is taken into account) and how much of the income remains after urgently needed expenditures for housing, food, and mobility.
-Weighted by household type as well as income and asset classes, the disposable income in Liechtenstein averages 59% of the generated market income, while that of Swiss municipalities averages 44%.
-This applies regardless of the household type selected (single, couple, family, pensioner) or the income and asset class.
+Weighted by household type as well as income and asset classes, the disposable income in Liechtenstein averaged 59% of the generated market income, while that of Swiss municipalities averaged 44%.
+The considerable difference between Liechtenstein and Switzerland applied regardless of the household type selected (single, couple, family, pensioner) or the income and asset class.
 The causes of the higher disposable income in Liechtenstein are primarily the lower tax burden, but also the lower social insurance contributions (and in some cases higher transfer income); this is not compensated by housing costs, which tend to be higher in Liechtenstein.